-Seeking a little fresh air and a change of environment after months of being stuck at home, people have been heading to the great outdoors in record numbers as of late.
-While activities like hiking and camping dominated the outdoor adventure scene during summer and fall, during winter, snowshoeing has emerged as the outdoor sport du jour.
+Seeking a little fresh air and a change of environment, many of us have been heading to the great outdoors.
+While hiking and camping dominated the outdoor adventure scene during summer and fall, during winter, snowshoeing has emerged as the outdoor sport du jour.
 Great for beginners, inexpensive, and easy to learn, people are now flocking to this classic winter sport in droves.
+That’s not to say you can’t camp in the winter, and snowshoeing into your campsite is a great way to take your snowshoeing adventures to the next level.

 If you’re one of these new disciples, the most important thing you need is the right pair of snowshoes.
 As with any kind of outdoor gear, investing in a good, high-quality pair of snowshoes is sure to turn first-time triers into devoted fans for many winters to come.
-We’ve rounded up the best choices for snowshoes for 2021.
+Below, we’ve rounded up the best choices for snowshoes for 2022.

 Ideal for flat trails and gently undulating terrain, the sleek and minimalist Atlas Helium Trail combines length (either 23 or 26 inches long) and an airy helium frame and deck to help you go long distances fast.
 The larger the shoe, the more surface area it covers, which helps keep you walking on top of the snow instead of sinking down into it.
 The modern design easily sheds snow, making it easy to keep weight off, and crampons and serrated blades provide grip and traction.
 The crisscross foot binding is also extremely user-friendly.